godspeedsystems/gs-documentation/docs/microservices-framework/introduction/overview.md

    1.1. [**Events:**](/docs/microservices-framework/event-sources/overview.md) Events of async and sync kind are defined in standardized YAML DSL with endpoint, authorization rules and Swagger spec of input and output (as applicable).
 2. [**DataSources:**](/docs/microservices-framework/datasources/overview.md) Pluggable datastores or API clients, to send or retrieve data.
 For ex. **MongoDB, Redis, AWS API etc**
-3. [**Workflows or Functions:**](/docs/microservices-framework/workflows/overview.md) The events invoke functions or workflows which contain the business logic.
+3. [**Pure Workflows or Functions:**](/docs/microservices-framework/workflows/overview.md) The events invoke pure functions or workflows which contain the business logic.
+They take JSON as input and return JSON based output.
 4. [**Config:**](/docs/microservices-framework/config-and-mappings/config.md) The configuration variables as well as their values are defined in yaml files under `config/` directory.
 Some variables are specific to the framework and rest variables can be created as per the business use cases.
 5. [**ENV:**](/docs/microservices-framework/config-and-mappings/config.md#environment-variables) Sensitive data, like database URLs, that require concealment are specified in .env files and made available in the rest of the project via GSContext object.